Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Comparison with tight spans and injective hulls

-We now want to relate the stratification of the metric cone by combinatorial type of KRW polytopes with the one in terms of the combinatorial type of a well-known polyhedral complex associated to metric spaces: the {\em injective hull} defined by Isbell \cite{Isbell} and rediscovered by Dress \cite{Dress} with the name {\em tight span}.
-We start by outlining the construction and some key facts, and refer to \cite{Lan13} for a more detailed account and for a thorough analysis of the structure of injective hulls of general metric spaces.
+The aim of this section is to relate the stratification of the metric cone by combinatorial type of KRW polytopes to the one in terms of the combinatorial type of a well-known polyhedral complex associated to metric spaces: the {\em injective hull} defined by Isbell \cite{Isbell} and rediscovered by Dress \cite{Dress} with the name {\em tight span}.
+It provides a detailed explanation of the fact that for $n\geq 5$ the classification of metric spaces by (labeled, resp.\ unlabeled) combinatorial type of KRW-polytopes is neither finer nor coarser than the classification by (labeled, resp.\ unlabeled) combinatorial type of tight spans.
+This incomparability statement remains true when restricting to a ``pruned" version of the tight span, and it implies incomparability of the fan $\GPF{n}$ and the secondary fan of the second hypersimplex.

+In order to make precise statements, we start by outlining the construction and some key facts, and refer to \cite{Lan13} for a more detailed account and for a thorough analysis of the structure of injective hulls of general metric spaces.

 Given an $n$-metric $\metric$ we consider the (unbounded) polyhedron